 Pain Management For Natural Births

-Acupuncture has been scientifically proven to ease pain in many studies, so it’s quite natural for laboring women to desire it.
-If you’re having a home birth, your Acupuncturist may be thrilled to help you out, so go ahead and ask!
+Acupuncture has been scientifically proven to ease pain in many studies, with labor too.
+If you’re having a home birth, your Acupuncturist may be thrilled to help you out.
+Ask them!
 They can attend hospital births as well, but there are usually rules around this (like acupuncturists needing to be contracted with the hospitals), so you and your practitioner may need to look into that some more.

-Typically, auricular (ear) acupuncture is used during labor to allow for the woman to move in any position necessary.
+Typically, auricular (ear) acupuncture or ear seeds are used during labor to allow for the woman to move in any position necessary.
 Sometimes a point on the hand, Large Intestine 4, is used as well.
 These points can be stimulated at any stage of labor.

-Note that while acupuncture can help with pain from abnormal uterine contractions, it can’t correct malposition or malpresentation of the baby at this stage.
-Therefore, it may not help as much with pain if ill-fitting position of the baby is the reason for it.
+While acupuncture can help with pain from abnormal uterine contractions, it can’t correct mal-position or malpresentation of the baby at this stage and any pain from it.

-There is more healing to be done after birth!
+You need to heal after birth too!
 TCM can address the following changes in a woman’s health after having her baby:

-Since women are so focused on their baby at this stage, it’s important that their partners are aware of these conditions and can encourage the mom to seek help if problems come up.
+At this point, women are focused on their babies.
+So their partners need to be aware of these conditions and can encourage the mom to seek help if problems come up.